ecole-francaise-nz/website/content/en/international-students.md

 bannerHeight = "450px"
 +++

+We are delighted to welcome international students to enrich our community

+### Code of Practice

+Our School has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students.
+Copies of the Code are available from the [New Zealand Ministry of Education](https://www2.nzqa.govt.nz/tertiary/the-code/).

+Here is our [CoP Certificate](/efia_cop_certificate.pdf) confirming we are an approved signatory.

 ### Our team

 The International Learner Director is the Principal.
 She has extensive experience working with international students in large NZ schools as Head of ESOL and Dean of International Students.